 Investigators considering submitting applications for investigator-initiated clinical trials for which support through DGCG is desired, and whose direct costs to NIA would exceed $2 million in any project year should follow procedures described in NOT-AG-11-009 "NIA Division of Geriatrics and Clinical Gerontology Policies Regarding Investigator-Initiated Applications for Large Clinical Trials".
 Meritorious trials of such size most likely will be funded as Cooperative Agreements.

 If you have an idea for a large-scale clinical trial, but don't know how to proceed, we would be happy to discuss the idea with you.
-Your suggestions will assist the DGCG in planning for large scale clinical trials in topic areas relevant to its mission, where existing evidence suggests the need for definitive information about the benefits and risks of interventions for diseases and conditions in the elderly.
-Using the Initial Proposal Concept Form (found in the Startup section of the Toolbox) or any other format, please provide to firstname.lastname@example.org your suggestions addressing the following issues:
+Your suggestions will assist the DGCG in planning for large scale clinical trials in topic areas relevant to its mission, where existing evidence suggests the need for definitive information about the benefits and risks of interventions for diseases and conditions in older adults.
+Using the Initial Proposal Concept Form (found in the Startup section of the NIA Investigator's Toolbox) or any other format, please provide to firstname.lastname@example.org your suggestions addressing the following issues:

-- A brief description of the topic area and current state of science indicating the need for a large scale clinical trial or trials to obtain definitive information about the benefits and / or risks of intervention or interventions in elderly in the topic area.
+- A brief description of the topic area and current state of science indicating the need for a large scale clinical trial or trials to obtain definitive information about the benefits and/or risks of intervention or interventions in older adults in the topic area.